By Sorsa Editorial

 Does Tweepy still work in 2026?

 Yes.
-Tweepy supports X API v2 and works with current authentication methods (bearer tokens and OAuth).
-It requires paid X API credentials - there is no way to use Tweepy without an active X Developer account with purchased credits under the new pay-per-use model.
+Tweepy supports X API v2 and works with current authentication (bearer tokens and OAuth).
+It requires paid X API credentials: there is no way to use Tweepy without an active X developer account with purchased credits under pay-per-use.

-How do I handle rate limits when using the Twitter API with Python?
+How do you handle rate limits with the Twitter API in Python?

 Getting Started

-If you made it this far, pick a method and run one of the code examples above.
-The fastest way to see results:
+Pick a method and run one of the examples above.

-For read-only data: Grab an API key from the Sorsa API dashboard, paste it into the headers dict in any Method 4 example, and run the script.
+• Read-only data: grab a key from the Sorsa dashboard, paste it into the headers dict in any Method 4 example, and run the script.
 You will have structured Twitter data in your terminal in under a minute.
-The documentation covers all 38 endpoints.
-If you are migrating from the official X API, the migration guide maps endpoints and field names.
-For a comparison of third-party providers, see our X API alternatives guide.
+The documentation covers all 40 endpoints.

-For read + write: Create an X Developer account at developer.x.com, purchase credits, and run the XDK or Tweepy examples above with your bearer token.
+• Read and write: create an X developer account at developer.x.com, purchase credits, and run the XDK or Tweepy examples with your bearer token.

-For exploration: The Sorsa API playground lets you test any endpoint through a web UI with no code at all.
-Try a profile lookup or tweet search to see what the data looks like before writing a single line of Python.
+• No code yet: the browser-based playground lets you test any endpoint through a web UI before writing a line of Python.